 1. Holiday Magic on Historic King Street

-Take a stroll down King Street in Old Town this holiday season and you will find yourself in a winter wonderland, with twinkling trees, glowing storefronts and evergreen wreaths gracing Old Town doorsteps.
+Take a stroll along King Street in Old Town this holiday season and you’ll find yourself in a winter wonderland.
+A canopy of twinkling lights shines above brick-lined sidewalks, beckoning you into chef-driven restaurants tucked into 18th-century buildings while dozens of independent boutiques sparkle with their special finds, from chic fashions and home décor to classic toys and gifts for dogs.
 Trust me, you’ll be humming holiday jingles for days.

 2. Scottish Christmas Walk Weekend

-If you like Scottie dogs, bagpipes or Scottish clans in tartan (who doesn’t?), you’re in luck.
-The Scottish Christmas Walk Parade on December 2, 2017, floods Old Town with Scottish-style merry-making and salutes Alexandria’s Scottish heritage.
-Lads and lassies, time to wave your plaid flag high!
-The parade is part of a weekend of festivities presented by The Campagna Center which includes the Taste of Scotland scotch tasting (December 1), a holiday Heather and Greens sale, Holiday Designer Tour of Homes (December 2).
-The following weekend features Deck the Halls with Santa, a whimsical children’s event (December 9).
-Events of the Scottish Christmas Walk Weekend are presented by and benefit The Campagna Center, a local nonprofit that has provided education and enrichment opportunities to children and adults in Alexandria for nearly 75 years.
+Kick off one of Alexandria’s most festive weekends with the Scottish Christmas Walk Parade on December 1, 2018.
+The parade floods Old Town with Scottish-style merry-making and salutes Alexandria’s Scottish heritage.
+It is part of a weekend of festivities presented by The Campagna Center, which includes the Taste of Scotland scotch tasting (November 30), a holiday Heather and Greens sale (December 1), Holiday Designer Tour of Homes (December 1).
+Events of the Scottish Christmas Walk Weekend benefit The Campagna Center, a local nonprofit that has provided education and enrichment opportunities to children and adults in Alexandria for nearly 75 years.

 3. Alexandria Holiday Boat Parade of Lights